Alexandre185/Tomato-allergies/README.md

 ### Packages

-The project was realized using Keras with Tensorflow as backend.
+The project was realized using Tensorflow with Keras.

 The following packages are necessary to run the code: